flashyincceo/cooking-a-snake/README.md

   - **SPACE** to start/stop pouring the oil
 - Add the snake to the pan
   - **???** to add the snake to the pan

+*A project for OSSU: Introduction to Computer Science and Programming using Python*